dolfly/nmdb/doc/design.rst

 code is isolated enough to allow this to happen in the future if necessity arises.

-QDBM_ was chosen for the backend, because its speed, although most DBMs would have been equally useful regarding features, because the server is not at all demanding.
+Several backends are supported (at the moment QDBM_, BDB_, and a null backend); the selection is done at build time.

 The processing is performed by taking requests from the aforementioned queue, and acting upon the database accordingly, which involves calling the backend's